This post contains affiliate links to materials I recommend. Read my full disclosure statement.

 To make it more challenging (and to not have small circles all over your floor!), have your students create an array for the first problem.
 Then, use the circles that were punched out to build another array with reversed factors.
 For example, I had him create an array for 5×2 using the hole punch.
 Next, he used the circles he punched to create an array for 2×5.
 It was a great visual for him to see he was using the same amount of holes/circles (10), but just rearranging them in a different way.

 This activity is great for both visual and kinesthetic learners.
-It could also be used with addition as well.
-For instance, to find the answer to the addition problem 4+3, students could punch four holes, punch three more holes, and then count the total number of holes they punched to find the answer.
+It works great with addition problems as well.
+For instance, to find the answer to the addition problem 4+3, students punch four holes, punch three more holes, and then count the total number of holes they punched to find the answer.